Bowenislandsong/Project1/README.md

 database service: mongoDB and mysql

-Guarantee Twiiter+FFMPEG+Google api could work:https://github.com/lihaooo233/Project1/tree/master
+Guarantee Twiiter+FFMPEG+Google api could work:https://github.com/lihaooo233/Project1/tree/master , especially add google certification (please rename it google.json) and tweet developer username and password.

 The database api include database_mysql.py, mongodb_store.py and Password.py three python files. database_mysql.py includes all functions which are implemented by mysql database, mongodb_store.py includes all functions which are implemented by mongodb database, and Password.py is used to save username and password of mysql\mongodb.